 You can sit on a jetty over the water at this sweet little café, watching the birds swooping over the water as dusk sets in.
 We had good food here and they have gluten free pasta available, which is great when you want an alternative to rice!

-Home-cooked fare – make sure you give her your restaurant card as the menu descriptions might not be entirely accurate.
+Home-cooked fare – make sure you give her your restaurant card as the menu descriptions might not be entirely accurate (it’s pretty much her home with a few tables in).
 The food was good and I had a good experience, but if you are a nervous coeliac then you’d be better off steering clear.

 Once again, this trip taught me that being a coeliac shouldn’t restrict you from getting out there and exploring the world – gluten free is always possible, as long as you are willing to be flexible and have some back up supplies to hand for emergencies.
 If any of you have further tips on having a gluten free Costa Rica adventure, I would love to hear them :).